DashankaNadeeshanDeSilva/RAG_Chat_Application_for_Document_Querying/README.md

 - LLM Response: Generate a contextually accurate response using a pre-trained LLM.
 - Maintain a conversation history to provide continuity across the dialogue.

-6. Reply to the User
+6. Reply the User in the chat
 - Send the LLM-generated response back to the user as a natural language reply in the chat interface.

 ## Technologies Used